EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 ## How to start up Tales from the Northern Lands

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once its launched there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.
+Under the run button you can find a shortcut menu that allows you to make a desktop shortcut.

 ## Updating